dsherret/Units-of-Measure-Proposal-for-TypeScript/README.md

 unit m = MyModule.m;
 ```

-Such a feature would handle conflicts well as a developer can rename a unit of measure by writing:
+Such a feature would handle conflicts well as a developer can alias a unit of measure by writing:

 ```
 unit meter = MyModule.m;